 Two London based researchers, Tikvah Alper and John Stanley Griffith, hypothesized that some transmissible spongiform encephalopathies are only caused by proteins.
-They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt Jakob disease was not affected by radiation because the particle was too small to be hit by an ionizing radiation.
+They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt-Jakob disease was not affected by radiation because the particle was too small to be hit by ionizing radiation.

-Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after two years and they said that the infectious agent is purely a protein.
+Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after two years of research.
+They discovered that the infectious agent is purely a protein.
 They also stated that the prion protein can occur in a normal as well as an infectious form.

 Structure of Prion Proteins

-The prion proteins are essentially present throughout the body in humans and in animals.
-However, the prion protein found in infections has a different structure and is resistant to proteases.
-Following are the different forms of prion proteins:
+The prion proteins are present throughout the body in humans and in animals.
+The prion protein found in infections has a different structure and is resistant to proteases.
+The entry to the brain happens through infection resulting in the progressive break down of neurons causing prion diseases.
+All prion proteins are not infectious.
+The following are the different forms of prion proteins:

-This is a normal constituent of the cell membrane and mainly has an alpha helical structure.
+This is a normal constituent of the cell membrane and has an alpha-helical structure.
 This protein form cannot be separated.
-Normal prion protein is said to have an important function of cell–to–cell adhesion and communication in brain.
+Normal prion proteins have an important function of cell-to-cell adhesion and communication in the brain.
 It binds to copper ions with great affinity.

 This is an isoform of the normal PrPc which is resistant to proteinase K and is structurally misfolded.
 It can or cannot be infectious.

 This is a structurally altered form of the normal PrPc which is always infectious and causes disease.
-The exact structure of the protein is still not known but it has structurally more than normal beta pleated sheets which form amyloid fibers, which eventually accumulate forming plaques.
+It is a component for the infectious prion particles.
+The exact structure of the protein is still not known but it has structurally more than normal beta-pleated sheets which form amyloid fibers, which eventually accumulate forming plaques.

 Function of Prion Proteins

-The exact function of the prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in regeneration of myelinated nerve fibers.
-In experiments performed on mice, it was shown that breaking down of prion proteins causes activation of myelin repair and if they are not present then demyelination occurs in those nerves.
+The exact function of the prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in the regeneration of myelinated nerve fibers.
+It was shown that breaking down of prion proteins causes activation of myelin repair and if they are not present then demyelination occurs in those nerves.

 In recent studies done from 2004 to 2005, it has been hypothesized that prion proteins play a role in the maintenance of long term memory.
 In 2006, an article from Biomedical research institute of Whitehead showed that prion proteins are necessary for self-renewal of bone marrow.
-It stated that the expression of these prion proteins on stem cells in necessary for self renewal.
+It stated that the expression of these prion proteins on stem cells is necessary for self-renewal.